Two biscuits with gravy on a blue plate.

 Step 1:

 Crumble the beef up on the warmed skillet.
 We’re going to let that meat brown a little and add half of a Vidalia onion (or yellow onion) in there.
-At this point go ahead and season it a little with salt and pepper or our go-to seasoning here: Red River Ranch Original.
+At this point go ahead and season it a little with salt and pepper or our go-to seasoning here: Original Seasoning.

 SOS - Brown meat with onions.